-Factory Reset MR
+Factory Reset

 Performing a Factory Reset is not recommended in most cases.
-If you need to use it, please note that it will delete all user configuration and data.
-A factory reset can be initiated from the System page, the Recovery Tool, or using the multifunction button on MR Base and Pro models.
+If you need to use it as a last resort, please note that it will delete all user configuration and data.
+A factory reset can be performed using the Recovery Tool or the multifunction button on the MR.